ArturSpirin/test_junkie/README.md

 #### On Ignore
-On ignore event is triggered when a function decorated with [@beforeClass](#beforeclass) produces an exception.
-In this unfortunate event, all of the tests under that particular test suite will be marked ignored.
+On ignore event is triggered when a function decorated with [@beforeClass](#beforeclass) produces an exception or when incorrect arguments are passed to the [@test](#test) decorator.
 Make sure to include `exception` argument in the method signature, Exception object will be accessible through this argument.

-On ignore event can also be triggered when incorrect arguments are passed to the [@test](#test) decorator.
 ```python
 ...
     def on_ignore(self, properties, exception):